-Medical Documentation Errors can hamper the accurate documentation of patient information, including treatment plans, medications prescribed, and medical history which is a vital part of patient care.
-When trying to settle a claim with an insurance carrier, or litigating a case, it is very important to present and rely upon error-free medical records.
+When presenting or trying to settle a claim with an insurance carrier, or litigating a case, it is very important to rely upon error-free medical records.
+One mistake in a client’s medical records could result in an issue that can derail a case.

 Common Types of Documentation Errors: